Janet L. Dolgin

 J.D., Yale University

 Professor Dolgin has a B.A. in philosophy from Barnard College, a Ph.D. in anthropology from Princeton University, and a J.D. from the Yale Law School.
-Her scholarly work combines insights from anthropology and legal scholarship.
+Her research combines insights from anthropology and legal scholarship.

 Professor Dolgin is the director of the Gitenstein Institute for Health Law and Policy and co-director of the Hofstra Bioethics Center.
-In addition to her position at the law school, she is a Professor of Science Education at the Hofstra North Shore-LIJ School of Medicine.
+In addition to her position at the law school, she is a Professor of Science Education at the Hofstra North Shore-LIJ School of Medicine and is a faculty member in the University’s Public Health Program.
 Before coming to Hofstra she taught anthropology at Columbia University and served as an associate at Davis, Polk & Wardwell in Manhattan.
 In 1988-89 she was a Fulbright Scholar at the Hebrew University in Jerusalem.
 She has also held appointments as a visiting professor of law at Cornell Law School, Boston University School of Law, and Cardozo School of Law.

 Professor Dolgin’s books include Jewish Identity and the JDL (Princeton University Press), Symbolic Anthropology (co-edited, Columbia University Press), Defining the Family (NYU Press), and Bioethics and the Law (co-authored with Lois Shepherd and now in its third edition, Aspen Publishers).